gkuling/project_team/README.md

 - Transfering: includes loading data to be used by the processor and saving results that have been post processed.
 - Processing: transforming input data to the proper space to be used by the practitioner, and transfering inference results from the statistical process.
-- Designing: developing and deploying a given statistical model that can have a persistent set up.
+- Designing: developing and deploying a given statistical model that can have a persistent setup.
 The manager tells the PRactitioner where files are located and the Pracitioner checks requirements and loads data.

 ### Table of Contents